matthijsbrouwer/elabjournal-python/README.md

 >>> from elabjournal import elabjournal
 >>> eLAB = elabjournal.api()
 Welcome Matthijs Brouwer
-Package 'elabjournal', version '0.0.15'
+Package 'elabjournal', version '0.0.16'
+Connected to 'wur.elabjournal.com'
-Your active group is 'Testgroup' (6727)
+Your active group is 'Testgroup Matthijs' (8738)
 >>> eLAB
-eLABJournal API object - version 0.0.15 - authenticated as Matthijs Brouwer
+eLABJournal API object - version 0.0.16 - authenticated as Matthijs Brouwer
 |
 |  Available methods, use help() on this object for more detailed information:
 |